JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

 ### /setting_up_a_supporting_project
 as advertised, we're using `java's` ecosystem to support an imaginary project to store, query, and present data.<br>

-I find more engaging to use lifelike demos than toy examples, so we're gonna try and build a tiny piece of a real project, with millions of rows and hitting the db as hard as we want to reach to push it to it's limits.
+I find more engaging to use lifelike demos than toy examples, so we're gonna try and build a tiny piece of a real project, with millions of rows and hitting the db as hard as we want to push it to it's limits.

 we're seeing lately the rise of phone controlled top up debit cards, that show a lot more info on screen than our own banks do.
 We can get info broken by purchase type, seller, dates, country, etc. <br>
-we are going to build a web based super charged version of one of those apps that would show the info you can get in vendors like `Revolut` or `Monzo` or a service of the like, using the versatility of postgres to act as pure sql, nosql and hybrid database.
+we are going to build a web based super charged version of one of those apps that would show the info you can get in vendors like `Revolut` or `Monzo` or maybe a bank like `N26` or any service of the like, using the versatility of postgres to act as pure sql, nosql and hybrid database.

 #### /the_architecture_we_will_be_exploring
 we're going to explore a small part of one of those top up card services.
 Mainly the part storing and querying the users and transactions data.